kostmo/circleci-failure-tracker/docs/operation/DEFINING-LOG-SCANNER-PATTERNS.md

+# Defining new patterns

 Each line of the console log for a failed CircleCI build is individually scanned for matches against a curated list of patterns.
 These patterns may be literal strings or regular expressions, though creation of the latter is (currently) restricted.

 1. Visit a [Build Details page](https://dr.pytorch.org/build-details.html?build_id=82804195) on the Dr. CI website.